tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 First, create a Tembo Cloud instance with the Machine Learning Stack.
 We recommend 8 vCPU and 32GB RAM for this example.

-# Text Classification on Tembo ML

-Let's build a click-bait detector, a service that can take in a block of text and then determine whether that the text is likely to be click-bait.
+## Acquire examples of click-bait and non-click-bait text

-We are going to structure this as a supervised machine learning problem, so we will need example of text that are both click-bait, and not click-bait [1].
-We will use the [clickbait dataset](https://github.com/bhargaviparanjape/clickbait/tree/master/dataset) for this example.
+We will use the [clickbait dataset](https://github.com/bhargaviparanjape/clickbait/tree/master/dataset) for this example, which contains text that are both click-bait, and not click-bait [1].

-We'll use an open source sentence transformer from Hugging Face and the PostgresML extension to train an XGBoost model to classify text as click-bait or not click-bait.

-## Data acquisition

 First, download those datasets.
 We will use `wget` to download them, but any tool will do.

 ```bash
 wget https://github.com/bhargaviparanjape/clickbait/raw/master/dataset/clickbait_data.gz
 wget https://github.com/bhargaviparanjape/clickbait/raw/master/dataset/non_clickbait_data.gz
 ```

-Extract them.
+and extract them.

 ```bash
 gzip -d clickbait_data.gz
 gzip -d non_clickbait_data.gz
 ```

+## Preparing data to load into Postgres

-Transform those two data files to make it easier to insert into Postgres.
+We will transform those two data files to make it easier to insert into Postgres.
 We'll use a small python script to handle this for us.
 This will give us a csv file with two columns, `text` and `is_clickbait`.

 ```python
 # prep.py